Choose the health content that’s right for you, and get it delivered right in your inbox.

 Physical activity is important, but so is rest.
 Without the right kind and right amount of sleep, you cannot function, recover, get healthy, stay healthy, control weight or keep your sanity.
 You need 7 – 8 hours per night, and if you’re not getting it, your doctor needs to know.

 If you do feel like you’re sleeping but are still tired, that’s a problem.
 People think significant fatigue is a natural part of aging, but it isn’t.
 If you’re waking up tired, you may have a treatable sleep disorder.
 It’s easy to find out.

 Get your doctor’s nutritional recommendations based on the findings of your physical.
 If you need to lose weight, prepare healthy meals in advance so that you’re not tempted to eat out or grab quick, processed food.
 Drink water — a lot of it — and let that be the majority of what you drink.

 Hardly anyone drinks enough water.
 The benefits of hydration are real.
 Challenge yourself to drink 64 ounces a day for a week and see how you feel.

 By setting realistic and trackable goals for the new year, you’re more likely to stick with them and stay motivated.

-To find the right primary care provider for you, visit the physician finder and search in your area.
+To find the right primary care provider for you, visit the physician finder and search in your zip code.